hotrodorm/hotrod/hotrod-project/docs/features.md

 ### Out-of-the-box Cursors

-All CRUD, Nitro, and LiveSQL queries can stream data rather than materializing large datasets in memory before consumption.
+CRUD, Nitro, and LiveSQL queries can stream data rather than materializing large datasets in memory before consumption.
 This capability can significantly reduce the memory footprint of your application, improve performance, and optimize the use of hardware resources.

 ## World-Class Features